 ● Magnesium: 25% of the RDI

 Chia seeds much like Flax seeds are a great source of omega-3 fats.
-They are also incredibly effective at decreasing blood sugar levels and also reducing risk factors for all kinds of coronary and heart diseases.
-Both whole and ground chia seeds are known to be equally effective for reducing blood sugar when consumed immediately after all your meals.
+They help maintain blood sugar levels and reduces the risk of coronary heart diseases.
+Both whole and ground chia seeds are effective in reducing the blood sugar when consumed immediately after meals.

 A 28 gram serving of chia seeds contains a wide mix of nutrients.
-An approximate content is:
+An approximate content is:● Calories: 137

 ● Fiber: 10.6 grams